SBA SDB Certification & DBE Requirements (13 CFR 124.1002)

 - Appealing adverse inference decisions to SBA OHA.

 Many small business owners seeking to get minority business certification fail to get the small 8a small disadvantaged business certification (SBA SDB certification) simply because they are not thoroughly familiar with rules and regulations.
 If you are trying to establish that you are a small disadvantaged business enterprise for purposes of SBA 8a certification under 13 CFR 124.1002, several rules apply.
+Find out about avoiding procurement fraud and criminal liability.

 SBA Certified Small Disadvantaged Business Help with Minority Business Certification and 8a Business Requirements 13 CFR 124.1002